fiveorbs/wire/docs/call-attribute.md

 ## Provide arguments

-If an argument for a method cannot be autowired (for example literal values like strings or numbers), you can pass them as named arguments as a hint for the autowiring mechanism to the `Call` attribute.
-The name must match the parameter name of the method:
+If an argument for a method cannot be autowired, such as literal values like strings or numbers, you can pass them as named arguments to the `Call` attribute.
+This serves as a hint for the autowiring mechanism.
+The names must match the parameter names of the callable:

 ```php
 --8<-- "call-attribute-arguments.php:7"